Ray0737/Incryption_Practice/README.md

 ## Project Details:

-Practicing in decrypting and encrypting data.
+Practicing in decrypting and encrypting data for Capture The Flag competition.

 ---